em-squared/cool-kids-plugin/EXPLANATION.md

 The `tests/test-coolroles.php` test case checks that the roles are properly created on activation and remove on deactivation.

 Now that the new roles are created, I have to manage new cool kids registration.
-The `src/class-registration.php` class file handles it.
+The `src/class-registration.php:Registration` class handles it.
 It registers a new shortcode `[cool_kids_registration_form]` that will display a registration form with an email field and nonce field.

 The `is_valid_form_submission()` method checks if a form is properly submitted to handle new cool kid registration.